 - 1 Tablespoon fresh, chopped parsley

-Steam haricots verts in a steamer basket for 8-10 minutes or until crisp tender and bright green.
-If you don't have a steamer basket, place about an inch of water in a large pot.
+- Steam haricots verts in a steamer basket for 8-10 minutes or until crisp tender and bright green.
+If you don't have a steamer basket, place ~1" of water in a large pot.
 Add green beans, bring water to a boil, cover, and cook for 8-10 minutes.

 - While the haricots verts are cooking, heat a large skillet over medium low heat.
 Add olive oil.
 Add almonds and cook for ~3 minutes or until almonds begin to turn golden.
 Add the garlic and sauté for ~1 minute.

 - Turn off heat, add haricot verts to the pan, and toss to coat.
 Squeeze lemon juice on top.
 Season to taste with salt and pepper.

 - Transfer haricot verts to a serving dish.
 Sprinkle parmesan and parsley on top.
 Enjoy!